Yooli8537/Editor/README.md

 - Refactor Code for the single-function principle
 - Full Image support
-  - Unused Images should be deleted from the Server.
   - Allow different ways of putting Text around an Image instead of it just not allowing Text next to it.
 - Collapsing / Expanding Folders